Human sacrifice: Mississippian Cultures

 A ritual sacrifice of retainers and commoners upon the death of an elite personage is also attested in the historical record among the last remaining fully Mississippian culture, the Natchez.
 Upon the death of "Tattooed Serpent" in 1725, the war chief and younger brother of the "Great Sun" or Chief of the Natchez; two of his wives, one of his sisters (nicknamed La Glorieuse by the French), his first warrior, his doctor, his head servant and the servant's wife, his nurse, and a craftsman of war clubs all chose to die and be interred with him, as well as several old women and an infant who was strangled by his parents.
 Great honor was associated with such a sacrifice, and their kin were held in high esteem.
 After a funeral procession with the chief's body carried on a litter made of cane matting and cedar poles ended at the temple (which was located on top of a low platform mound), the retainers, with their faces painted red and drugged with large doses of nicotine, were ritually strangled.
 Tattooed Serpent was then buried in a trench inside the temple floor and the retainers were buried in other locations atop the mound surrounding the temple.
 After a few months' time the bodies were dis-interred and their defleshed bones were stored as bundle burials in the temple.

+Pawnee

-The Pawnee practiced an annual Morning Star Ceremony, which included the sacrifice of a young girl.
+The Pawnee may have occasionally conducted the Morning Star Ceremony, which included the sacrifice of a young girl.
 Though the ritual continued, the sacrifice was discontinued in the 19th century.